ruofanhu/Tweet-FD/code_for_github/mgade-main/README.md

 # mgade
 The original code is for "A Dual-Attention Network for Joint Named Entity Recognition and Sentence Classification of Adverse Drug Events", Findings of EMNLP, 2020.
-In this work, we use and adapt the code for evaluation.
+In our work, we use and adapt this code for evaluation.
 The code we have edited are evaluator.py, experiment.py, and model.py.
+Original code is available at [mgade](https://github.com/swunnava20/mgade)

 Run experiment with
 ```cmd